 Here’s my story in brief.
 Currently I am an Assistant Professor of Early Modern Philosophy at Utrecht University.
 Before coming to Utrecht, I was a research associate in the New Directions in the Study of the Mind Project at the University of Cambridge and a postdoctoral by-fellow at Churchill College, Cambridge.
 I did my doctoral work in philosophy at UCL, and in Spring 2018 I was a Visiting Fellow at the Center for Philosophy of Science at the University of Pittsburgh.

 My main work is in early modern philosophy and history of science.
 I focus specifically on questions about the mind and information.
 I have written on the analysis of imagination, sympathetic action, and Leibniz’s views on probability.
-My doctoral research, Psychic Individuation in Early Modern Philosophy (2015), discusses seventeenth century views on psychic individuation.
+My most recent research project, Psychic Individuation in Early Modern Philosophy (2015), discusses seventeenth century views on psychic individuation.
 I am currently working on several papers on the relation between psychology and space in the early modern period.

 When I’m not glued to my screen, I like to transcribe dusty manuscripts, or do the odd bit of urban exploring.